 02. Are your teeth wrecking your health?

-Dental habits and history can tell a savvy practitioner a lot about your health and can have a big impact when devising an appropriate healing plan.
+Dental history can tell a savvy practitioner a lot about your health and can have a big impact when devising an appropriate healing plan.
+Chronic infections in the jaw that may be invisible from infected root canals or post-extraction tooth sockets or from gum disease can cause autoimmune disorders, stroke, heart attack and diabetes.

 03. Why don't we treat teeth like the rest of our bodies?

-The partition between dentistry and the rest of medicine dates back to the dental profession’s roots as an offshoot of hairdressing.
+The artificial separation between dentistry and the rest of medicine dates back to the dental profession’s roots as an offshoot of hairdressing.
+The result has been bad for dentistry and medicine both.

 04. The dramatic benefits of minimally invasive dentistry

 Unnecessary drilling and filling your teeth with toxic materials can have far-reaching, long-term health ramifications.
-Newer alternative types of dentistry, such as minimally invasive dentistry and biomimetic dentistry offer dramatically safer and more effective solutions
+Newer alternative types of dentistry, such as minimally-invasive dentistry, biomimetic dentistry, and holistic or biological dentistry offer dramatically safer and more effective solutions.

 05. Mercury: Is this toxic heavy metal In your mouth?